CaRCC/CaRCC-Handbook/handbook/about.md

 ## People Network Coordinators
-The [People Network](/people-network) is coordinated by a team of individuals, including coordinators for focused ‘tracks’ within the network.
+The [People Network](/people-network) is coordinated by a team of individuals, including coordinators for focused Tracks within the network and supporting steering committees to assist with the ongoing monthly efforts.

 ## CaRCC Logistics Team
 The Logistics Team develops, coordinates, distributes, and supports the infrastructure of people and resources (email lists, Google Docs, calendars) that enable various CaRCC efforts.
 If you have questions about CaRCC or would like to learn more, e-mail us at [help@carcc.org](mailto:help@carcc.org).

 **As of 2024, the Logistics Team includes:**

+  * Dana Brunson, Internet2 (co-chair, Capabilities Model co-chair, and on several Working Groups)
-  * Dana Brunson, Internet2 (co-chair, former People Network co-Coordinator and on several Working Groups)
+  * Lauren Michael, Internet2 contract (co-chair, People Network co-Coordinator, and on several Working Groups)
   * Tom Cheatham, University of Utah (acting CaRCC Chair and on several Working Groups)
-  * Lauren Michael, Minority Serving Cyberinfrastructure Consortium (MS-CC/Internet2) (co-chair, People Network co-Coordinator and on several Working Groups)
   * Timothy Middelkoop, Internet2, (Staff Workforce Co-chair)
   * Patrick Schmitz, Semper Cogito (Capabilities Model co-chair, Career Arcs co-chair and on several Working Groups)
-  * Bob Freeman, Harvard Business School (Engagement; People Network)
+  * Bob Freeman, Harvard Business School (retired) (Engagement; People Network)
-  * Daphne McCanse, CaRCC Communications and Engagement Lead
+  * Daphne McCanse, CaRCC Communications (Engagement, and on several Working Groups)

-Past contributors: Rich Knepper, Cornell University; Ruth Marinshaw, Stanford University
+Past contributors: Rich Knepper, Cornell University; Ruth Marinshaw, Stanford University; Scott Yockel, Harvard University

+Logistics also oversees Web and Metrics teams, volunteers who assist with web content and can help us understand our community and inform our activities.
+These teams members include:

+  * Kirk Anne
+  * Sean Cleveland
+  * Bob Freeman
+  * Kerk Kee
+  * Timothy Middelkoop
+  * Anita Orendt
+  * Emilie Parra
+  * Patrick Schmitz
+  * Gabriel Smith
+  * Gil Speyer
+Past contributors: Abby, Wei Yin, Chris Reidy

 ## Engagement Group